pavlohrab/RemNote-bot/README.md

 10. Type `git push heroku master`
 11. (optional) Go to the @BotFather bot in a Telegram.
 Go to the `/mybots`  -> `<your-bot-name>` -> `Edit Bot` -> `Edit Command` and type `stop - stop adding notes`.
 Then in the same `Edit Bot` menu go to the `Edit Botpic` and upload the picture you like.
 I used [this](https://drive.google.com/file/d/1_6PxFeHHWRDj26UIpuwcUsKam_FN6XSv/view) official one.
 All the official materials are available [here](https://www.remnote.io/a/remnote-media-kit/5fd4ff11c3785c0045946db7)
 12. Congrats, all is done!

+## Use general version of a bot
+The general version of a bot depends on postgresql database on heroku.
+After the start you should just provide API key and UserID as a messages to a bot.
+For how to get API key and User Id please see above guide (step 6 and 7.3).
+There is a limit of users in one telegram bot (10000 in a free Heroku tier), therefore below is a list of maintained bots

+List of telegram bots:
+1. @RemNoteBot - not full.
+Code is available on `remnote_postgres_1` branch of this repo

 # Usage